sham00n/buster/README.md

 * [emailrep.io](https://emailrep.io/) for being developer friendly
 * [hunter.io](https://hunter.io) for being developer friendly
+* khast3x,developer of [h8mail](https://github.com/khast3x/h8mail) which was used as a reference for this README file
 * The OSINT community for being awesome!

 -----